 Never open attachments from unwanted/unknown sources.

-Email for The Patch Project Devon CIC School UK Students
+Email for The Patch Project Devon CIC Students

 Students may use email accounts provided by their referring schools should they need to.

 Student users are expected to adhere to general good practice guidelines of netiquette (delivered in e-safety lessons).
 Language should be appropriate and they should not reveal any personal information about themselves to other people.